 Cheap Flights to Ireland

 I highly recommend you checking out my ‘Ultimate Guide To Booking Cheap Flights’ to help you find some cheap flight deals to Ireland.
 If you are flying from anywhere in Europe, Ryanair is definitely your best bet.
-Use flight search engine Momondo to check when the cheapest dates to fly are or else checkout my post about booking cheap flights on Skyscanner.
+Use flight search engine Skyscanner to check when the cheapest dates to fly are or else checkout my post about booking cheap flights on Skyscanner.
 You can find flights from Europe to Ireland for as little as €10 each way!!

 If flying from the US, you should check out Wow Air’s new flight deals that fly from Washington DC, Boston, Oakland (San Francisco) and a few other US cities to Ireland via Iceland for about 300 euro return.
 I always think the trick to cheap flights to Ireland is thinking outside the box.
 If this means flying from the US to Ireland via Iceland or from Bangkok to Ireland via Norway (Norwegian Air does super cheap flights!) then so be it.

 To avoid extra baggage charges, do your best to bring hand luggage only as Ryanair charge a whooping €35 to check in a single bag.
 BE WARNED.
 The good news on this front is that Ryanair now allow you to bring 2 carry on bags; a backpack or mini suitcase up to 10kg and one handbag/satchel.